Alluxio/alluxio/docs/en/Running-Presto-with-Alluxio.md

 </property>
 ```

-# Alluxio client jar issue
+# Distribute the Alluxio Client Jar

-Distribute the Alluxio client Jar packet to all worker nodes in Presto:
+Distribute the Alluxio client Jar to all worker nodes in Presto:
+- Because of PreSto use guava's version is 18.0 and Alluxio use 14.0, So you need to update the Alluxio's client guava version
+to 18.0 and then recompile it.

 - You must put Alluxio client jar package `alluxio-core-client-{{site.ALLUXIO_RELEASED_VERSION}}-jar-with-dependencies.jar`
 (in `/<PATH_TO_ALLUXIO>/core/client/target/` directory) into Presto cluster's worker directory `$PRESTO_HOME/plugin/hadoop/`
 (For different versions of Hadoop, put the appropriate folder), And restart the process of coordinator and worker.

 # Presto cli examples